voussoir/etiquette/README.md

 <details><summary><strong>Setting up via symlink</strong></summary>

-- The repository you're looking at right now is `D:\Git\Etiquette`.
+- The repository you're looking at right now is `D:\Git\Etiquette` or `/Git/Etiquette`.
 The toplevel `etiquette` folder is the main package.
 We want this package to be a child of our existing lib directory.
 - The easiest way to find your lib path is `python -c "import os; print(os)"`.
-- Make the symlink:
+- Make the junction or symlink:

   Windows: `mklink /J fakepath realpath`
   for example `mklink /J "C:\Python36\Lib\etiquette" "D:\Git\Etiquette\etiquette"`

   Linux: `ln --symbolic realpath fakepath`
-    for example `ln --symbolic "/home/Owner/Git/Etiquette/etiquette" "/usr/local/lib/python3.6/etiquette"`
+  for example `ln --symbolic "/Git/Etiquette/etiquette" "/usr/local/lib/python3.6/etiquette"`

+- Run `python -c "import etiquette; print(etiquette)"` to confirm.

 </details>

 <details><summary><strong>Setting up via pythonpath</strong></summary>

-- The repository you're looking at right now is `D:\Git\Etiquette`.
+- The repository you're looking at right now is `D:\Git\Etiquette` or `/Git/Etiquette`.
 The toplevel `etiquette` folder is the main package.

-    The pythonpath points to directories that *contain* the packages you need to import, not to the packages themselves.
-Therefore we point to the repository.
+- The PYTHONPATH environment variable contains a list of directories that *contain* the packages you need to import, not the packages themselves.
+Therefore we want to add the repository's path, because it contains the package.
+- Set the pythonpath:

   Windows: `set "PYTHONPATH=%PYTHONPATH%;D:\Git\Etiquette"`
   Note the semicolon to delimit paths.
   This only applies to the current cmd session.
 To make it permanent, use Windows's Environment Variable editor or the `setx` command.
 The editor is easier to use.

-    Linux: `PYTHONPATH="$PYTHONPATH:/home/Owner/Git/Etiquette"`
+  Linux: `PYTHONPATH="$PYTHONPATH:/Git/Etiquette"`
   Note the colon to delimit paths.
+  This only applies to the current terminal session.
 To make it permanent, add the export to your bashrc.

+- Run `echo %PYTHONPATH%` or `echo $PYTHONPATH` to confirm.
+- Close your terminal and re-open it so that it uses the new environment variables.
+- Run `python -c "import etiquette; print(etiquette)"` to confirm.

 </details>
 </details>